 As you have achieved your Post Graduate Diploma the programme consists simply of two ‘induction’ days and the dissertation module.

-These will run on Thursday 1 October and Friday 2 October 2015.
+These dates are to be confirmed but will probably run on Thursday 21 September and Friday 22 September 2017.
 In these two days you will cover the following content:

 - Introduction to the dissertation module